Vijaya Gadde: Career

 Following the announcement of the acquisition of Twitter by Elon Musk in 2022, Gadde received renewed attention.
 Musk contested the existing policies of Twitter, saying the platform should only remove content if required by the law, and criticized Gadde for the decision to block a New York Post story about Hunter Biden.
 It was reported that Gadde expressed concerns and talked about significant uncertainties about the future of Twitter under the potential leadership of Musk during a virtual meeting with the policy and legal teams.
 Musk's criticism of Gadde generated some controversy due to online abuse that Gadde subsequently received, including racist slurs, and speculation that Musk's criticism may have violated the terms of the takeover agreement, which prohibited Musk from posting disparaging tweets regarding the company or its representatives.

 Musk's comments echoed some other criticism of Gadde, especially from the political right, who have accused her of being Twitter's "top censorship advocate”, for her role in suspending former U.S. President Donald Trump's Twitter account.
-It also follows criticism of the decision by Twitter, which Gadde was involved in, to prevent users from sharing a New York Post story regarding Hunter Biden's laptop during the 2020 U.S. election where his father Joe Biden was a candidate.
+It also followed criticism of the decision by Twitter, in which Gadde was involved, to prevent users from sharing a New York Post story regarding Hunter Biden's laptop during the 2020 U.S. election where his father Joe Biden was a candidate.
 Jack Dorsey later characterized the decision as a mistake.
 Gadde has been defended by others, including by former colleagues and law professor Danielle Citron, who said that Gadde understood the impact of online harassment.

 Elon Musk's letter to terminate the purchase of Twitter on July 8, 2022, was addressed to Gadde, as Twitter’s Chief Legal Officer.
-She was fired after completion of the acquisition of Twitter by Elon Musk on October 27, 2022, alongside at least three other Twitter executives, including the CEO.
+She was fired for cause after completion of the acquisition of Twitter by Elon Musk on October 27, 2022, alongside at least three other Twitter executives, including the CEO.

 In 2023, Gadde received a subpoena to testify alongside James Andrew Baker and Yoel Roth, the former deputy general counsel and former head of safety and integrity, at a session of the House Oversight and Accountability Committee.
 The hearings are regarding Twitter's suppression of reporting related to the Hunter Biden laptop controversy.